cprocino/Aquaponics/README.md

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/ab2396e1-eb2b-4488-9088-078385f6d8b5" height="400">

-This is our white board wiring diagram, some
+This is our white board wiring diagram, some comments are; the sensor is a hcsor04 ultrasonic sensor and valve is a needed 12 volts to open.